python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/contributing/bot.md

 otherwise a lot of it has to be done by hand which will be detailed in the [manual configuration](#manual-configuration) section.

 #### .env
-This file will mostly contain sensitive information such as your `BOT_TOKEN` and your `REDIS_PASSWORD`, and other configurations related to external services that the bot might use, such as: `USE_METRICITY`, etc. which are all not necessarily coupled to things that can be fetched from your server, with the only exception to `GUILD_ID`.
+This file will mostly contain sensitive information such as your `BOT_TOKEN` and your `REDIS_PASSWORD`.
+It will also contain configurations related to external services the bot might use such as `USE_METRICITY`, which are unrelated your server, with the only exception being `GUILD_ID`.

 **Notes**:
 * Both `.env` and `.env.server` are and should remain ignored by git, otherwise you risk pushing sensitive information.